Saying and doing the right things are critical to your child’s recovery

 You need to help your child decide who is appropriate to discuss their abuse with.
 Therapists, teachers, and maybe church leaders, but not everyone at school or distant relatives, for instance.

 They may need your help in learning how to deflect or share information.
-They may also need help becoming a resource for children who themselves are being abused and are trying to disclose.
+They may also need help becoming a resource for other children who themselves are being abused and are trying to disclose.
 It is not uncommon for child abuse and neglect victims to open up to a friend of the same age before approaching an adult.
 Explain to your child how they should react by identifying trusted adults such as yourself.

 How do I respond when others ask me about my child’s abuse?

 If other families are involved in the investigation, you should wait until the investigation is over before talking details with them.
 It can harm the case otherwise.

 Recognize this is a difficult and challenging conversation and most people who ask how to help are themselves trying to show support in a difficult moment.
 However, you don’t have to answer anyone’s questions unless they have a reason to know, like your local child protective agency caseworker or siblings.

 If you do decide to answer questions, recognize they may become emotional.
 They may cry, get angry, or feel immense stress.

 Use your judgement if they tend to become over-emotional or have a condition.
 And if you do tell someone else, you have every right to ask they keep it confidential.

 If you do not want to discuss the situation with someone, simply say, “I’d rather not talk about that right now.”
 In many cases, you may have to in order to protect the investigation.
 This is most common when a family member is involved as an alleged perpetrator.